craterdog/go-simple-processor/README.md

  * Addresses `0x0008` - `0xFFFF` are random access memory (RAM)

 ### Instruction Set
-The instruction set for this processor consists of 40 instructions and one pseudo instruction (`SKIP`) which is equivalent to the `JUMP BY 1` instruction (the traditional "NOP" instruction).
-The `Rz` register cannot be any of the system registers to ensure the integrity of the processor.
+The instruction set for this processor consists of 44 instructions and one pseudo instruction (`SKIP`) which is equivalent to the `JUMP BY 1` instruction (the traditional "NOP" instruction).

+Except during the boot process (i.e. `FB` is `TRUE`) the `Rz` register cannot be any of the system registers to ensure the integrity of the processor.
 The `Rx` and `Ry` registers may be any of the eight registers.
 Similarly, only the user status flags may be set or cleared, again to ensure the integrity of the processor.

 | Mnemonic                    | Instruction        | Description
 |-----------------------------|--------------------|--------------------------------|